digitallawyer/openlegaldictionary/_definitions/forge.md

   with the intention of substituting tbe false for the genuine, or otherwise deceiving and defraudiug by the use of the spurious article.
 To counterfeit or make falsely.
-  Especially, to make a spurious written instrument with the intention of fraudulently substituting lt for another, or of passing it off as genuine; or to fraudulently alter a genuine instrument to another's prejudice; or to sign another person’s name to a document, with a deceit-ful and frauduleut intent.
+  Especially, to make a spurious written instrument with the intention of fraudulently substituting it for another, or of passing it off as genuine; or to fraudulently alter a genuine instrument to another's prejudice; or to sign another person’s name to a document, with a deceit-ful and frauduleut intent.
 See In re Cross (D. C.)
   43 Fed.
 520; U. S. v. watkins, 28 Fed.
 Cas.
 445; Johnson v.
 State, 9 Tex.
 App.
 251;